Islamic Arts Museum Malaysia

 As senior conservator at IAMM Rafidah’s responsibilities are ultimately to protect and preserve the collection entrusted to the IAMM’s care, so that the future generation will have the opportunity to enjoy and learn from it.
 This involves making decisions regarding conservation treatment for every new acquisition, ensuring that artefacts are durable enough to withstand their proposed use (for example, displays interpretation, loans, and hands on activities), undertaking conservation treatments and monitoring gallery conditions, for example temperature and humidity levels.
 Rafidah also ensures that any conservation work on the collection is fully documented in the collections database.

 Rafidah is particularly interested in ceramic restoration, glass restoration and building materials (stone and marble) restoration.

 At the British Museum

-During her time on the International Training Programme in 2016, Rashidah was based in the Middle East Department, and her partner placement was spent at Birmingham Museums Trust.
+During her time on the International Training Programme, Rafidah was based in the Middle East Department and the Conservation Department, and spent her partner placement at Bristol Museums, Galleries and Archives.

 Rafidah worked with Namrata Sarmah (India) and Solomy Nabukalu (Uganda) on her Object in focus project, Guts & Eternal Glory.